poproar/Barnabas-Instructors-Guide/ngss/index.md

 Students breadboarding following the schematic

 ## Final Assessment, project or product
 The breadboard circuit is complete with a LED that is able to light up

+## Materials:
+- Barnabas Lesson 8 worksheet
+- Breadboards (1 per student or per group of 2 or 3)
+- Wires
+- AA batteries (2 per student or group)
+- AA battery holder
+- LED lights (1 per student or group
+- Resistors

 ___